variablesign/laravel-datatable/README.md

 # laravel-datatable
-Fully customizable vanilla JavaScript data table for Laravel
+A fully customizable vanilla JavaScript data table for Laravel